Mablean Ephriam: Entertainment industry judge

-Divorce Court 1999-2006
+Divorce Court (1999–2006)

 In 1999, the television courtroom series Divorce Court was revived a third time for a 17th season, and Ephriam was named the show's arbitrator.
 She was the first star of the reality-based version of Divorce Court.
 Previous to that, the show used dramatic reenactments of real-life divorce cases.
-She was also the first African American and female to preside over the series (the three judges that have followed her also African American females).
+She was also the first African American and female to preside over the series (the three judges that have followed her also are African American females).
 Ephriam presided over Divorce Court for 7 seasons, from the 1999–00 season through the 2005–06 season.

 While presiding over Divorce Court, Ephriam was noted for her humor.
 Her audience was frequently brought to laughter by Ephriam's striking and quirky voice and reactions of appall and bewilderment by the ex-couple's outrageous and absurd behaviors.

-Ephriam's trademark phrase on Divorce Court was "Look deep before you leap," advising would-be newlyweds to examine each other's behaviors and attitudes carefully before they decide to marry.
-While Ephriam encouraged her litigants to discuss sensitive issues to get to the heart of what was causing their divorce, she was quick to restore order in her courtroom when things got out of hand, and she scolded her litigants for disrespectful behavior towards herself and each other in court.
+Ephriam's trademark phrase on Divorce Court was "Look deep before you leap," advising couples to examine each other's behaviors and attitudes carefully before they decide to marry.
+While Ephriam encouraged litigants to discuss sensitive issues to get to the heart of what was causing their divorce, she was quick to restore order in her courtroom when things got out of hand, and she scolded litigants for disrespectful behavior towards her and each other in court.

 In March 2006, it was announced that Ephriam would leave Divorce Court at the end of the 2005–06 season (her seventh behind the bench), reportedly because she and the show's producers were unable to come to an agreement on a contract extension.
-Among other things, Ephriam took objection to the show's refusal to increase her salary.
-As an additional dimension of the contract discord, Ephriam alleged that she was forbade from altering her hairstyle for the entirety of that following television season, that the network reasoned that her hairstyles were too time-consuming for their hair and makeup team.
+Among other issues, Ephriam unsuccessfully sought a salary increase.
+As an additional dimension of the contract discord, Ephriam alleged that she was forbidden from altering her hairstyle for an entire television season, because the network reasoned that her hairstyles were too time-consuming for their hair and makeup team.
 In a press release statement over the matters, Ephriam stated, "When will FOX and the rest of America accept our cultural differences as African Americans and embrace us with all of our different hairstyles, hair textures, hair color."
 She was replaced by Judge Lynn Toler, a former judge from Cleveland Heights, Ohio, who formerly presided over the short-lived syndicated courtroom TV show Power of Attorney.
 On Bailiff Byrd's Bonding with Byrd web series, Toler shared that she is fond of Ephriam, that the two have had pleasant interactions, and that she later had her own objections to Divorce Court production leading to her resignation.